 - SOU's agency code is 58040.
 You may need this when logging into your medical provider's website.

-- Review a glossary of Health Care terms.
+- Review a glossary of Health Care terms

-- Learn about the Coordinated Care Model.
+- Learn about the Coordinated Care Model

 ATTEND A PRESENTATION OF PLAN HIGHLIGHTS OR A WEBINAR

-- Open Enrollment plan highlights presentations will be held in SU room 330:
+- Open Enrollment plan highlights presentations:

-- Friday, October 20th from 10:30 - 11:30
+- Friday, October 19th from 10:00 - 11:30 in SU 319

 - Open Enrollment webinars will be: